 Power of Attorney to authorise Kuehne+Nagel to act as the direct representative in the completion and submission of customs declarations.
 To be completed only once.
 Please contact your European Kuehne+Nagel office for further instructions.

 Letter of Empowerment to authorise Kuehne+Nagel to act as the direct representative in the completion and submission of customs declarations.
 To be completed only once.
 Learn more here.

 Letter of Authorisation to authorise Kuehne+Nagel to act as the direct representative in the completion of UK import customs declarations and to submit shipment data to the UK HMRC customs system.
 This authorisation is valid for a 12-month period.
 Without it, we must obtain authorisation for each individual shipment, which might lead to possible delays and incur additional costs.
 Click here to download the template and email us the signed file.

 EORI numbers of importer and exporter

-If the shipper creates the export declaration independently, provide the MRN number of the export declaration (EAD) — to be inserted in the transport order — and handover the export accompanying document to the driver.
+If the shipper creates the export declaration independently, provide the Movement Reference Number (MRN) number of the export declaration (EAD) — to be inserted in the transport order — and handover the export accompanying document to the Kuehne+Nagel.

 Customs tariff number (HS code) of the goods